kiarashvosough1999/MyAlbum/README.md

 # MyAlbum

-This project is a small photo album application which fetch Album and Photos from Api Below:
+This project is a small photo album application which fetch Albums and Photos from Api Below:

 1. [Album](https://jsonplaceholder.typicode.com/albums)
 2. [Photos](https://jsonplaceholder.typicode.com/photos)